PoisotLab/ms_metaweb_transfer/suppmat/01_svd_overfit.md

 ![](./figures/supplementary/sensibility_threshold_species.png)

-*Here relative richness can be viewed as the proportion of European species used to train the model.
-The shaded region represent the $\textbf{TK}$*

 More strikingly, looking at the rates of true/false positive/negative, as illustrated below, it is clear that RDPG can be thresholded in a way that yields an almost perfect classifier:

 ![](./figures/supplementary/sensibility_species.png)

-*True positives (TP) and negatives (TN) indicate when the model correctly predicts an interaction being present (TP) or absent (FP)whereas the opposite is true for false positives (FP) and negatives (FN) where the model predicts and interaction where the is none (FP) or misses an existing interaction (FN).
-Here we can see that even at low relative richness (% of species used for training) values we have a consistently high rate of true positives.
-We do however see a drop in the true negative rate as we go below ~60% of species retained - this is also reflected is the false positive rate*

 These results may be surprising, given that ecological models usually do not reach this degree of accuracy.
 That being said, we use the first 12 ranks of the